Fanne Foxe: Early life

 Annabel Edith Villagra was born on February 14, 1936, in Nueve de Julio, a town southwest of Buenos Aires, Argentina.
-One of three children, her father was Nueve de Julio's medical officer and her mother was a nurse.
+One of three children, her father was Nueve de Julio's medical officer, and her mother was a nurse.
 She grew up enjoying basketball, hunting, and folk dancing.
-She was a pre-medical student at the University of Buenos Aires, then left at age 20 in 1956 after marrying Eduardo Battistella, a pianist who played in clubs.
-She then began dancing to accompany his piano playing act.
+She was a premedical student at the University of Buenos Aires, then left at age 20 in 1956 after marrying Eduardo Battistella, a pianist who played in clubs.
+She then began dancing to accompany his piano-playing act.
 By the early 1960s, their act took them to Miami, where she began stripping, and Baltimore.
 At this time, she began using the stage name Fanne Foxe at the behest of her agent.

 Foxe emigrated to the United States in 1963 and became a legal resident in 1965.
-By the late 1960s, she was working in Washington, D.C.
+By the late 1960s, she was working in Washington, DC.
 Although their marriage had collapsed, she allowed her husband to live with her in the Crystal Towers complex in Arlington County, Virginia, because, as she told The Washington Post, "I don't like him to spend money, and he is the father of my children."

 Mills scandal

 In summer 1973, Foxe was introduced to Wilbur Mills at the Silver Slipper club through a common friend and fellow performer.
-As chairman of the House Ways and Means Committee, Mills was considered one of the most powerful members of the United States House of Representatives, and had been a minor contender for the Democratic nomination for president in 1972.
+As chairman of the House Ways and Means Committee, Mills was considered one of the most powerful members of the United States House of Representatives and had been a minor contender for the Democratic nomination for president in 1972.
 By July 1973, Foxe and Mills were regular companions at the Silver Slipper.
 At the time, Foxe was the featured performer and was billed as the "Argentine Firecracker".
 Shortly after growing close to Mills, she stopped performing at the Silver Slipper.
 In August, Mills moved with his wife into the Crystal Towers complex, where they frequently played contract bridge with Foxe and her husband.

 According to Foxe's memoir, Mills had promised to marry her if he could get a divorce.
 He had also taken her on a three-week vacation to Antigua.
 Foxe also said that she had been pregnant with Mills's child, but got an abortion to protect his reputation.
 Shortly before the affair became public, Foxe divorced Eduardo.